Qitmeer/Economic-model/Version_en/Economics_of_Qitmeer_Umayyad_Network_1.0.md

 ## 4. Qitmeer Umayyad Network 1.0 "Majority Game Model" Design

-During the first year of the Umayyad network, a fixed one-year staking lock-up plan will be implemented to provide coin holders with the ability to resist inflationary losses and the opportunity to earn more, as well as to regulate network liquidity to ensure the stability of PoW miners.
+During the first year of the Umayyad Network, a fixed one-year staking lock-up plan will be implemented to provide coin holders with the ability to resist inflationary losses and the opportunity to earn more, as well as to regulate network liquidity to ensure the stability of PoW miners.
 The plan will be designed as a non-zero-sum game similar to the majority game model, as opposed to the famous "El Farol Bar model", which will result in a majority benefit, or even a collective benefit.

 Users can choose to participate in locking a certain amount of Meer at any time on their own, thus receiving an ongoing lock-up bonus.
 The end of the first-year's staking lock-up plan also marks the end of the Umayyad Network 1.0, and we refer to the blocks at the end of the first-year's staking lock-up plan as the critical block.
 Prior to the critical block, 50% of the block rewards will be used for PoW incentives and the other 50% of the block rewards will be used for staking lock-up rewards.